cdozdil/OptiScaler/README.md

 **Do not use this mod with online games, it might trigger anti-cheat software and cause bans!**

 ## How it works?
-OptiScaler implement's all necessary API methods of DLSS2 & NVAPI to act as a man in the middle.
+OptiScaler implements all necessary API methods of DLSS2 & NVAPI to act as a man in the middle.
 So from games perspective it's using DLSS2 but actually using OptiScaler and calls are interpreted/redirected to XeSS & FSR2.

 ## Features
 * Multiple upscaling backends (XeSS, FSR 2.1.2 and FSR 2.2.1)